Ria424/developers-animatesdk-docs/Document_object/Document9768.md

 #### Description

-Method; changes the stroke color of the selection to the specified color.
+Method; Changes the stroke color of the selection to the specified color.
 For information on changing the stroke in the Tools panel and Property inspector, see [Document.setCustomStroke()](../Document_object/Document480.md).

 #### Example